VEWOXIC/REPO_skeleton/README.md

 ### Quick start

-This project provide highly customizable time-series model training backbone.
+This project provides highly customizable time-series model training backbone.
 If you want to configure your model manually, please refer to our example json config files under the path `cfgs/`, which will give you some insight about how to write a json config file.
-To use a custom dataset, you could put the dataset file under the `datasets/` directory for better file management, then don't forget to specify the path in the config file.
+To use a custom dataset, you can put the dataset file under the `datasets/` directory for better file management, then don't forget to specify the path in the config file.
 Remember to also install the dependencies, follow the steps [here](https://github.com/VEWOXIC/REPO_skeleton##requirements).
 After that, you just have to tell the program where to find your config file.
 Here is an example:

 ```
 $ python run.py --cfg_file 'path_to_your_json_file.json'